Last Updated on 2 months by Tim

 The science of crystallizing sugar

 Before the invention of vacuum evaporation, the yield in sugar refineries was much lower.
 As you might know, dissolved sugar raises the boiling point of water.
 At extremely high sugar concentrations, the syrup can get hot enough for the sugar to melt and caramelize.
-It won’t recrystallize then.
 For lower sugar concentrations up to 60 %, the syrup can’t be heated above roughly 100 °C at atmospheric conditions so that it is safe to use a regular evaporator.
-However, at a concentration between 80-85 %, the sugar solution can already be heated up to 110 to 115 °C. This is when sugar will start to melt.
+However, at a concentration between 80-85 %, the sugar solution can already be heated up to 110 to 115 °C. Once you reach 160 °C at a concentration of around 99 % sugar, the sugar will caramelize.

 A vacuum evaporator lowers the boiling point of water by removing air from the atmosphere.
+This prevents caramelization because the water can be removed at a lower temperature than at atmospheric pressure.
 The air is “pushing” against the water under atmospheric conditions.
 Therefore, more energy is required to evaporate it.
 By removing these air molecules (creating a vacuum), there is suddenly space for the water molecules to migrate to.
 Therefore, less energy is required to vaporize the water.

 The actual crystallization process is started by sugar crystals which are added to the syrup before vacuum evaporation.
 Crystallization happens spontaneously in supersaturated solutions, however, it might take a long time.
 Seeding crystals get the nucleation process started at the desired supersaturation level and act as a template for the desired particle size.
 In a supersaturated solution, the sugar molecules move around randomly and might spontaneously crystallize when they aggregate.
 This can take a long time to happen and the crystal structure will be random.
 Seed crystals eliminate the need for spontaneous nucleation.
 They get the crystallization started right away.